Brideau/whackdata/about.md

 ---

 <p class="message">
   Hey.
 I'm Ryan.
-I play with data sometimes.
+I play with data.
+I used to be the data & analytics product manager at LiveOps Cloud, but these days I am a data visualization researcher in the University of New Brunswick's Geodesy and Geomatics Engineering department.
+I also founded Citizens Code, where I do data journalism using public data, and am an occasional writer for Priceonomics.
 </p>

 Here I am on Twitter: [@Brideau](https://twitter.com/Brideau).